isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    }

-When the server receives this command it first disables the DHCP service of the server from which it will be fetching leases, by sending the ``dhcp-disable`` command to that server.
+When the server receives this command it first disables the DHCP service of the server from which it will be fetching leases, by sending the :isccmd:`dhcp-disable` command to that server.
 The ``max-period`` parameter specifies the maximum duration (in seconds) for which the DHCP service should be disabled.
-If the DHCP service is successfully disabled, the synchronizing server fetches leases from the remote server by issuing one or more ``lease4-get-page`` commands.
-When the lease-database synchronization is complete, the synchronizing server sends the ``dhcp-enable`` command to the peer to re-enable its DHCP service.
+If the DHCP service is successfully disabled, the synchronizing server fetches leases from the remote server by issuing one or more :isccmd:`lease4-get-page` commands.
+When the lease-database synchronization is complete, the synchronizing server sends the :isccmd:`dhcp-enable` command to the peer to re-enable its DHCP service.

 The ``max-period`` value should be sufficiently long to guarantee that it does not elapse before the synchronization is completed.
 Otherwise, the DHCP server